renovatebot/renovate/docs/usage/key-concepts/how-renovate-works.md

 - Applying any grouping rules defined
 - Pushing branches and raising Pull Requests

-Because Renovate needs to support a lot of dependency naming and versioning conventions, it has modules for each known convention.
+Because Renovate must support a lot of dependency naming and versioning conventions, it has modules for each known convention.
 You can contribute your own modules, if you want.

 ## Modules